Murray, Jokic lead charge as Nuggets beat Lakers 122-109 - WHIZ News

 Denver remains tied with Memphis for the top spot in the Western Conference.

-“We did what we were supposed to do,” Nuggets coach Michael Malone said.
+“We did what we were supposed to do,” Malone said.
 “The guys came to work with a work mindset.
-Everybody stepped up and their job.”
+Everybody stepped up and did their job.”

-Russell Westbrook finished with 25 and Thomas Bryant added 17 along with 10 boards for the Lakers, who saw their five-game winning streak halted.
+Russell Westbrook finished with 25 points despite dislocating his pinky finger — “I put it back in, twice,” he explained — and Thomas Bryant added 17 along with 10 boards for the Lakers, who saw their five-game winning streak halted.

 James was ruled out hours before tipoff, joining injured forward Anthony Davis (right foot) on the bench.
 Patrick Beverley didn’t play after halftime due to a hip injury.